A Scaling Law for Synthetic-to-Real Transfer: How Much Is Your Pre-training Effective?: Details of Theoretical Analysis

 \subsubsection{Large regularization coefficient}

 In transfer learning, it is reasonable to use strong regularization in fine-tuning, which encourages the parameters to stay close to the initial value that is obtained in the pre-training.
 In this subsection, we consider the case where $\lambda_1$ is larger than $T_1^{-\frac{\xi}{2r_1\xi+1}}$, which would be the optimal rate if the network was trained with random initialization (see \cite{NitandaSuzuki_ICLR2021optimal}).
-If $\lambda_1 = T_1^{-\frac{\xi}{2r_1\xi+1}}$ was taken, it is easy to see that the influence of pre-training would not appear explicitly in the rate.
+If $\lambda_1 = T_1^{-\frac{\xi}{2r_1\xi+1}}$ was taken, it is easy to see that the influence of pre-training would not appear explicitly in the convergence rate.
 In the sequel, we write $F\ll G(T_1)$ if there are $a>0$ and $T^*$ such that $F\leq a G(T_1)$ for all $T_1\geq T^*$.
 In this notation, we assume

-The rate $\lambda_1=T_1^{-\frac{\xi}{2r_1\xi+1}}$, which is optimal in the standard training, is given by equating the rates of (a1) and (h).
+The rate $\lambda_1=T_1^{-\frac{\xi}{2r_1\xi+1}}$ is given by equating the rates of (a1) and (h).
 Therefore, under the assumption of \eq{eq:large_regr}, the rate (a1) is larger than (h), and thus it suffices to consider (a0), (a1), (b) and (e) as the candidates of dominant terms.
 Note that, if $\lambda_1\to 0$, the terms (a0) and (a1) decrease, while (b) and (e) increase to infinity.

-We will discuss the possible cases of dominant terms under this assumption in the sequel.
-We introduce $\zeta$ such that $\eta_1=T_1^{-\zeta}$.
+We will discuss below the possible cases of dominant terms under the assumption \eq{eq:large_regr}.
+In the analysis, although the error of the pre-training $R_0$ is regarded as a constant, we yet wish to consider the dependence of the fine-tuning result on $R_0$.
+We thus set the regularization coefficient $\lambda_1$ dependent on $R_0$, and show that in all the cases, the generalization bound takes the form